 He went through a number of jobs and businesses before fixing on the law.
 He was serving as a state representative when he started studying law and obtained his license in 1836 and practiced for 25 years.
 Lawyering taught him how to marshal facts, form arguments and deploy precedents.
 He recognized the importance of words and was careful which ones he used.
 People around realized he was a very rational person.

-One of habits was to be humorous, often of a self deprecating manner.
+One of his habits was to be humorous, often of a self deprecating manner.
 Often told he was ugly, he would easily agree and move onto something else.

 In the field of courtships he was not too successful with one of his strongest relationships ending in her death.
 Mary Todd, well connected through Kentucky relations took an interest in him.
 She actually was courted by men in a better situation than Lincoln, but felt he was the one most likely to go all the way.
 After they married she was the one always pushing him.